dionno/apidocs/source/includes/_expenses.md

 ```

-If you want to get a detailed list of taxes for an expense.
+If you want to get a detailed list of taxes for an expense:

 <span class="http-method http-get">GET</span> ` /webapi/expenses/[id]/expense_taxes`